 Here’s why cats chatter….

-You might be sitting there minding your own business when all of a sudden your cat becomes quickly entranced on something.
+You might be sitting there minding your own business when all of a sudden your cat becomes quickly entranced by something.
 As you study their movements, you notice they often start to move slowly, their eyes fixated intensely.
 When your cat chatters, this is not the same sound as what you hear when your cat trills.
 A cat trill is that sweet little “brrrrr” sound that they often do upon waking or seeing you.
 Maine Coon cats are especially known for making these sounds.
 With cat chatter, this is often used when a cat is fixated on prey—which could be anything from a bird to a bug to a feather toy in your home.

 When your cat does this, they are not trying to speak bird, squirrel, or feather.

 (Although one study found a cat mimicking the sound of crying monkeys in the wild might have us thinking otherwise.)
 They are doing this because they are so intensely fixated on the prey that they know is out of reach.
-Even the most domesticated feline still has an urge to hunt—although for some cats, the desire is not as strong as others.
+Even the most domesticated feline still has an urge to hunt—although, for some cats, the desire is not as strong as others.
 And, it’s obviously best to limit your cat’s hunting due to dwindling bird populations.
 In Australia, for example, many indigenous bird populations are facing extinction due to outdoor cats’ desires to hunt.

 When cats chatter, it’s best believed that they are doing this because they are anxious and eager to zero in on that prey.